Policy Program

 It is also informed by the Yogyakarta Principles plus 10, on the application of international human rights law in relation to sex characteristics and other attributes.

 These underpin our organisational Theory of Change.
-The Theory of Change is complemented by a peer-reviewed journal article on the context and goals of the intersex movement in Australia, also by Dr Morgan Carpenter, published in March 2024.
+The Theory of Change is available in graphic and text-only formats.
+It is complemented by a peer-reviewed journal article on the context and goals of the intersex movement in Australia, also by Dr Morgan Carpenter, published in March 2024.

 History and context